zzhang68/icassp2021_metric/README.md

 Companion code for the paper "An End-To-End Non-Intrusive Model for Subjective and Objective Real-World Speech Assessment Using a Multi-Task Framework", ICASSP 2021.

-The dataset (e.g.,human MOS scores for COSINE and VOiCES) is available [here](https://drive.google.com/drive/folders/1wIgOqnKA1U-wZQrU8eb67yQyRVOK3SnZ).
+The dataset (e.g., human MOS scores for COSINE and VOiCES) is available [here](https://drive.google.com/drive/folders/1wIgOqnKA1U-wZQrU8eb67yQyRVOK3SnZ).

 Note:
 The current model takes in fixed 4s audio/speech as input, padding/truncation is needed.

 Paper: https://ieeexplore.ieee.org/document/9414182

-Citation:
+If you use the code in this repo, please cite the following paper:

       @inproceedings{zhang2021end,
         title={An End-To-End Non-Intrusive Model for Subjective and Objective Real-World Speech Assessment Using a Multi-Task Framework},